SoftCircuits/WebScraper/README.md

 await scraper.RunAsync(@"ScraperData.csv");
 ```

-As you can see, there is quite a bit of setup to get it working.
-We'll step through that here.
+As you can see, there are a number of steps to get the class working.
+We'll go through those steps here.

+#### Url

 After creating an instance of the `Scraper` class, you set the `Url` property to the URL you want to scrape.
-This property can be set to a complete, regular URL.
-But it can also contain replacement tags.
+This property can be set to a regular URL.
+The URL can also contain a `{page}` tag.
+For targets that involve multiple pages, this tag will be replaced with the current page number.
+We'll discuss this a little more later.

+The URL can also contain user tags.
+In the code above, two user tags are defined, `{location}` and `{category}`.
+These tags will also be replaced with data that you supply.
+We will discuss this further a little later.

+#### ContainerSelector

+For now, just expect the library to replace this tag with the current page number.

+The other